 You have your job interview scheduled—congratulations!
 Now it’s time to prepare, and I've some tips for you.
 Below, I provide an overview of how to succeed in an interview along with a brief discussion surrounding each point.
 Do your research before you fill out an application: Many companies will conduct telephone screening calls on applicants, this … Continue reading Top Tips To Excel An Interview

-If you're living in one of the developing countries or not so developed countries, this might be a fresh new concept for you.
+If you're living in one of the developing countries or not so developed countries, time-banking might be a fresh new concept for you.
 Is it?
 I don't know about you but I came to know about it in 2013.
-I was doing some soul-searching in a hermitage when some people from developed foreign countries told … Continue reading Time-Banks Of The USA And The UK
+I was doing some soul-searching in a hermitage when some people from developed foreign countries told … Continue reading Time-Banking: A Form Of Alternative Currency

 Even though India is one of the most rapidly developing countries, the situation of women in the country is no so good.
 The social structure, although rapidly changing, is patriarchal in most part of the country.
 It's widely known that a particular gender is preferred over the other; in most sections of the society.
 I have observed … Continue reading Why Are We Calling Our Daughters Beta?

 2005 came as a major blow to an entire industry in the sin-city of India—Mumbai.
 The state government banned dance bars in the city.
 However, in 2015, by public demand and dance-bar owners, the ban was partially removed.
 The dancers, some of whom once earned six-figure sums every month and led lavish lifestyles, became domestic … Continue reading The Legend Of The Mumbai DANCE-BARS